JohannesBuchner/pystrict3/README.rst

 Assumptions
 -------------

-pystrict3 assumes unsurprising Python code, and assumes no monkey patching, no magic attributes (__dict__, __local__) that alter classes and variables, and no builtins have been altered.
+pystrict3 assumes unsurprising Python code, i.e., no monkey patching of builtins, magic attributes (__dict__, __local__) that alter classes and variables.
 Python 3.5 and above is required.

 Function calls
 ----------------